MEbiz Real Estate Insider – Commercial Insurance Issues

 2. Additional Insured

 One side often wants to be covered by an insurance policy paid for by the other side.
 They may request that they be made an Additional Named Insured.
 That request creates a problem.
 “Additional Named Insured” is a misnomer, so if the term appears in a Certificate of Insurance, it is necessary to read the endorsement itself very carefully to see what the insurance company is providing.
 The correct request is to ask to be listed as a “Named Insured” or “Additional Insured.”
 Ask for the right, but not the obligation, to pay premiums if the primary insured neglects to do so.
 Insurance agents and lawyers have an important role to play reviewing endorsements with the “Additional Insured” to confirm that the expected coverage is actually in place.

 Insurance is affected by indemnity obligations and the scope of the insurer’s right of subrogation.
 Does the landlord expect to be indemnified by the tenant “against all claims” for damage?
-In Maine, such an indemnity may only be enforceable if the nature of the claim and the claim type are specified clearly.
+In ME, such an indemnity may only be enforceable if the nature of the claim and the claim type are specified clearly.
 In Massachusetts, assume such an indemnity will not be enforceable at all unless the negligence of the indemnified party is an exception to that indemnity.
 In such a case the landlord must have coverage for items that are not part of the indemnity and both tenant and landlord must confirm that the tenant has insurance coverage to fund the indemnity obligation when needed.

 4. Waiver and Subrogation

 Typical commercial leases not only require indemnities of certain types, they also deal with waiver and subrogation.
 For example, if a tenant waives claims against a landlord for water damage to personal property in a leased space but not in a common area, the tenant needs insurance for in-space casualty loss.
 The landlord needs similar coverage for losses in the common area.